alimhanhan/AdEco_2023_Girls_in_ICT/README.md

 # 2023_Girls_in_ICT
-2023 Girls in ICT Hackathon
+2023 Girls in ICT Hackathon_Team: AdEco